 If you want to oil your hair during the daytime, you can cover your hair with a scarf or cloth.
 Even prolonged sun exposure can damage hair and make it dry and brittle.
-Let’s see what are the preferred Ayurvedic hail oils for hair growth.
+Let’s see what the preferred Ayurvedic hail oils for hair growth are.

 In Ayurveda, sesame oil or tila tailam is the preferred oil for promoting hair growth.
 It is even used for scalp massages.
 Sesame oil is also known as gingelly oil.